Skip to main content

 grackle task start <task-id>

-This spawns an agent session in the project's default environment (or a specified one).
+This spawns an agent session in the workspace's default environment (or a specified one).
 The agent receives:

 • The task title as its prompt